c9s/guts/docs/inline_templating.md

 Inline Templating
 ==================
-In the current PHP solutions, there are many template engines. these engines use a lot of OO techniqs and Caching skills to improve the performance.
+In the current PHP solutions, there are many template engines. these engines use a lot of OO techniqs, to use it, you need declare loader, extension to initialize the engine. and you also need cache to improve the performance.

-By using CoffeePHP, you can compile these template into static PHP code, so you event don't need a template engine to use nice template syntax and you could gain a nice performance.
+By using CoffeePHP, you can simply compile a template block into static PHP code. it's so lightweight, so you don't even need a template engine to use the simple template syntax and you could gain a nice performance.

 To define a template block, use `%%%` keyword: